reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

 // Define our single API slice object export const apiSlice = createApi({
-  // The cache reducer expects to be added at `state.api`
+  // The cache reducer expects to be added at `state.api` (already default - this is optional)
   reducerPath: 'api',
   // All of our requests will have URLs starting with '/fakeApi'
   baseQuery: fetchBaseQuery({ baseUrl: '/fakeApi' }),